Maithree113/CFabricaQaAutomation/README.md

 - ✅ Runs in Docker or CI (GitHub Actions)
 - ✅ Modular utilities for page, image, and Lighthouse SEO
 - ✅ .env file to work with different environment values
+- ✅ fixture to work with page objects
+- ✅ lighthouse report

 ---